Posted - July 5, 2022

 Certifications and Accreditation

-Certifications and other education or accreditations are also great to consider when picking the person your children will be dependent on for daily care.
+Certifications and other education or accreditations are also great to consider when learning how to hire a nanny your children will be dependent on for daily care.
 While it’s not always necessary for a nanny to hold degrees or certifications, any of these extras show passion and dedication to their career and the children they care for.

 A few potential certificates your potential nanny could have are: